Violence flares as thousands defy police ban to march in downtown Hong Kong | CBC News

 "I feel this is our duty.
 The government wants to block us with the ban, but I want to say that the people will not be afraid," said protester Winnie Leung, 50.

+Hundreds of protesters later targeted the government office complex, throwing bricks and petrol bombs through police barriers.

+Police responded by firing volleys of tear gas and using water cannon trucks to spray chemical-laced water as well as blue liquid that helped them identify offenders, in a repeat of confrontational scenes from the last several weeks of the protests.

-Police warned in a statement that the assembly was illegal and urged protesters to "stop their illegal acts."
-Police erected barriers outside the government office complex and water cannon trucks were seen stationed outside the Beijing liaison office.
+Police had earlier warned in a statement that the assembly was illegal and urged protesters to "stop their illegal acts."

 The protests were triggered in June by an extradition bill that many saw as an example of China's increasing intrusion and at chipping away at Hong Kong residents' freedoms and rights, many of which are not accorded to people in mainland China.